plenoptic-org/plenoptic/docs/conceptual_intro.rst

 get away with throwing away so much information?
 Trichromacy and color metamers can help explain.

-One demonstration of trichromacy is the standard color-matching experiment, as visualized in :numref:`trichromacy`: an observer matches a monochromatic test color (i.e., a light with energy at only a single wavelength) with the physical mixture of three different monochromatic stimuli, called **primaries**.
-Thus, the goal is to create two perceptually-indistinguishable stimuli, known as **metamers**.
-Perhaps surprisingly, not only is this possible for any test color, it is also possible for just about any selection of primaries (within the visible light spectrum).
-Generally, this requires three primaries: for most people, there are many colors that cannot be matched with only two primaries.
+Researchers studying color percpetion arrived at a standard procedure -- the bipartite color-matching experiment -- for constraining a model for trichromatic metamers, illustrated in :numref:`trichromacy`.
+An observer matches a monochromatic test color (i.e., a light with energy at only a single wavelength) with the physical mixture of three different monochromatic stimuli, called **primaries**.
+Thus, the goal is to create two perceptually-indistinguishable stimuli (**metamers**).
+Perhaps surprisingly, not only is this possible for any test color, it is also possible for just about any selection of primaries (as long as they're within the visible light spectrum and sufficiently different from each other).
+For most human observers, three primaries are required: there are many colors that cannot be matched with only two primaries, and four yields non-unique responses.
 However, there are some people, for whom two primaries are sufficient.

 .. _trichromacy: